FAForever/fa/README.md

 ![Impression of the game](/images/impression-a.jpg)

 Forged Alliance Forever is a vibrant, community-driven [project](https://github.com/FAForever) designed to enhance the gameplay of [Supreme Commander: Forged Alliance](https://store.steampowered.com/app/9420).
 Our active community has developed a custom [client](https://github.com/FAForever/downlords-faf-client), [backend](https://github.com/FAForever/server) and [website](https://github.com/FAForever/website).
 We provide a rich gaming experience with an extensive library of community-made maps, mods and co-op scenarios.
+The project can be financially supported through [Patreon](https://www.patreon.com/faf).

 ## Getting started playing